Langley, Kent: History

-Langley is a common English place-name, from the Old English lang leah or ‘long field or woodland’.
-This village first appears in the records in 814 as Longanleag.
+Langley is a common English place-name, derived from the Old English lang leah, meaning 'long field or woodland'.
+The village first appears in records in 814 as Longanleag.

 The village church is dedicated to St Mary.
-Behind this church is a lake, which is possible place for the medieval judicial practice of trial by cold water.
-When a jury couldn't decide on a person's innocence, it was left to God to decide.
-If the accused floated they were guilty because the water rejected them.
+Behind the church is a lake, which may have been the site of the medieval judicial practice of trial by cold water.
+When a jury could not determine a person's innocence, the decision was left to God.
+If the accused floated, it was taken as a sign of guilt, as the water supposedly rejected them.
 If they sank, the water accepted them and thus were innocent.
-As is often thought it is not if they drowned, but the result was drowning in some cases.
-It had to be close to the church because the water would be holy.
+Although the belief was that the water "accepted" the innocent, in some cases the result was drowning.
+The practice had to take place close to the church because the water was considered holy.

-Maidstone Museum & Art Gallery exhibits articles excavated from a site in Langley believed to have been a walled Roman cemetery.
+Maidstone Museum & Art Gallery exhibits artifacts excavated from a site in Langley believed to have been a walled Roman cemetery.